KAZAKHSTAN: Religious books banned as "extremist", but Prosecutor "can't remember" why

 All four of the Christian books banned in Astana in February were already on the Shortandy District Administration website list, Forum 18 notes.

 Saule Kusenova of Shortandy District Administration's Internal Policy Department – which oversees religious activity as part of its official tasks – said that Akmola Regional Religious Affairs Department gave them the list in late 2015 for publication.
 She told Forum 18 on 16 March that she was unable to explain whether items on the list were therefore banned or not.

 An official of Akmola Regional Religious Affairs Department told Forum 18 the same day that such lists are produced and distributed by the Religious Affairs Committee in Astana "so that people don't use" such literature.
-"People shouldn't read or use it," the official – who would not give his name – insisted.
-"If it is on the list it is banned."
+"People shouldn't read or use them," the official – who would not give his name – insisted.
+"If they are on the list they are banned."